jujusti/diverse-ml-task-queue/worker/README.md

 Compute workers prepare and execute containerized machine learning workflows.

-It retrieves tasks from a (distr
+It retrieves tasks from a (distributed) broker, pulls the *problem workflow* container (tha